 Top Bathroom Hand Soap Recommendations

-- Liquid hand soap made with essential oils, aloe vera, olive oil, and other thoughtfully chosen ingredients
+- TESTED & TRUSTED: Mrs. Meyer's products are made with essential oils, aloe vera extract, olive oil, and other thoughtfully chosen ingredients that are cruelty-free and Leaping Bunny Certified

 - Six 7.5 fluid-ounce bottles of Amazon Basics Original Fresh Liquid Hand Soap